bodil/bodil.github.com/content/contact.md

 If you want to raise an issue about one of my software projects, it is better to use [GitHub](https://github.com/bodil).

-If you are contacting me about speaking at your conference, please use the form
+If you are contacting me about speaking at your conference or anything else related to teaching, please use the form below.
-below:

 <div id="wufoo-zp6eg9l10yls0i">
 Fill out my <a href="https://wtfbodil.wufoo.com/forms/zp6eg9l10yls0i">online form</a>.